IntelliTect/Documentation/Myriad/Event-APIs.md

 Adds a status note to the event that was just created:
 * `Push-MyriadEvent -EventId $event.eventId -Note "Work Continues"`

-Alternate way to add a status without access to the Event's ID:
+An alternate way to add a status without access to the Event's ID:
 * `Push-MyriadEvent -Environment MOD -EventType Deployment -Application 'CC&B' -Note "Work Continues"`

 Finishes the event:
 * `Push-MyriadEvent -EventId $event.eventId -Status Finish`

-Alternate way to finish the same event without access to the Event's ID:
+An alternate way to finish the same event without access to the Event's ID:
 * `Push-MyriadEvent -Environment MOD -EventType Deployment -Application 'CC&B' -Status Finish`